-- to the extent that such gains are referable to basic life and general annuity business, the shareholding in each sub-fund is deemed to be realised at the end of the investors' Corporation Tax accounting period and immediately reacquired; however, capital gains and losses may be spread on a seven year basis; or - to the extent that such gains are referable to pensions and ISA business, life reinsurance business and overseas life assurance business, gains (or losses) are taxed (or relieved) on the mark to market method (which entails holdings being valued at the end of each accounting period and unrealised gains being recognised/taxed and unrealised losses being recognised/relieved).
+- to the extent that such gains are referable to basic life and general annuity business, the shareholding in the Company is deemed to be realised at the end of the investors' corporation tax accounting period and immediately reacquired; however, capital gains and losses may be spread on a seven year basis; or - (ii) to the extent that such gains are referable to pensions and ISA business, life reinsurance business and overseas life assurance business, gains (or losses) are taxed (or relieved) on the mark to market method (which entails holdings being valued at the end of each accounting period and unrealised gains being recognised/taxed and unrealised losses being recognised/relieved).

-34.4.3Inheritance tax
+33.4.3 Inheritance tax

-A gift by a shareholder of his shareholding in a sub-fund or the death of a shareholder may give rise to a liability to inheritance tax, even if the shareholder is neither domiciled in the UK, nor deemed to be domiciled there under special rules relating to long residence or previous domicile in the UK.
+A gift by a shareholder of his shareholding in the Company or the death of a shareholder may give rise to a liability to inheritance tax, even if the shareholder is neither domiciled in the UK, nor deemed to be domiciled there under special rules relating to long residence or previous domicile in the UK.
 For these purposes, a transfer of a shareholding at less than the full market value may be treated as a gift.

-34.5 Taxation of the shareholder - bond sub-funds
+33.5 Taxation of the shareholder - bond company

-34.5.1 Income distributions
+33.5.1 Income distributions

 Distributions comprise income for UK tax purposes.
 Shareholders will be taxable on the gross amount distributed.
-In the absence of a valid non resident investors' declaration, the amount actually received will be net of tax at the lower rate, currently 20 percent, and so the amount to be taxed is at present equal to the amount received plus the tax element of one guarter as much.
+In the absence of a valid non resident investors' declaration, the amount actually received will be net of tax at the lower rate, currently 20 percent, and so the amount to be taxed is at present equal to the amount received plus the tax element of one quarter as much.